Ms. Rubio-Spring’s representative experience includes:

 - Representing a tenant in a landlord tenant dispute presenting novel questions of law.

-Ms. Rubio-Spring was honored to receive the firm’s 2018 Robert B. Fraser Pro Bono Award for her commitment to pro bono work.
+Ms. Rubio-Spring is honored to be a recipient of the firm’s 2018 Robert B. Fraser Pro Bono Award for her commitment to pro bono work.

 Ms. Rubio-Spring’s leadership roles include membership on Goodwin’s local leadership council for the committee on racial and ethnic diversity in Boston, and she is deeply involved in Goodwin’s diversity and inclusion efforts.
 In 2016, she was selected to participate in the firm’s inaugural class of the Leadership Council on Legal Diversity’s Pathfinder Program, a program focused on professional development for diverse, high-potential, early-career attorneys.

 Ms. Rubio-Spring is actively involved in the community and is a member of the American Bar Association, the Hispanic National Bar Association, and the Boston Bar Association.
-She serves on the leadership team of the Hispanic National Bar Association as a Deputy Region I President.
+She serves as the Region I President of the Hispanic National Bar Association..
 She also serves on the Steering Committee for the Boston Bar Association’s Commercial and Business Litigation Section.
 In addition, she serves as a member of the Board of Directors of Project Citizenship, a Boston-based nonprofit whose mission is to break down barriers for legal permanent residents to become United States citizens.